Austin Maxi: Popular culture

-On 1 July 1969, John Lennon crashed a white Maxi on the single track A838 road near Loch Eriboll in the Highlands of Scotland.
-He was on his way to visit his uncle in Durness with Yoko Ono, his son Julian and Yoko's daughter Kyoko.
-Originally they had set off from Tittenhurst Park, his home near Ascot in his Mini Cooper, however it soon became apparent that it was too small for them to drive all the way to Scotland, so they stayed overnight at his relatives' home in Liverpool.
+On 1 July 1969, John Lennon crashed a white Maxi on the single-track A838 road near Loch Eriboll in the Highlands of Scotland.
+He was on his way to visit his cousin in Durness with Yoko Ono, his son Julian and Yoko's daughter Kyoko.
+They had set off from Tittenhurst Park, his home near Ascot, in his Mini Cooper, however it soon became apparent that it was too small for them to drive all the way to Scotland, so they stayed overnight at his relatives' home in Liverpool.
 From there, he rang Apple Records and arranged for a driver to bring the "staff" car; a recently acquired Snowberry White Austin Maxi registered RLA 888G.
 It featured a full-length white webasto roof and also had a silver apple mounted on the radio speaker top of the front fascia.
-The following morning, Ono and Lennon transferred all of their luggage over to the Maxi and his driver took the Mini back to Tittenhurst, and the four set off north again to Northern Scotland; stopping briefly in Windermere and Edinburgh.
+The following morning, Ono and Lennon transferred all of their luggage over to the Maxi and the four set off north again to Northern Scotland.

 Whilst driving along the narrow A838 road, Lennon panicked when he saw another car approaching him and sent the Maxi headlong into a ditch.
-While the children escaped relatively unhurt, Lennon received a gash to his forehead and Ono injured her back, resulting in a hospital stay in Golspie's Lawson Memorial Hospital for five days where he was treated by Dr. Michael Simpson.
-After they returned to London, Lennon arranged for the Maxi to be placed on a plinth outside his Tittenhurst home as an homage to their luck.
-The vehicle remained there for the next few years.
-During this time, Julian took the silver apple from the dash and kept it as a keepsake, though it was auctioned many years later.
+While the children escaped relatively unhurt, Lennon received a gash to his forehead and Ono injured her back, resulting in a hospital stay in Golspie's Lawson Memorial Hospital for five days.
+After they returned, Lennon arranged for the Maxi to be placed on a plinth outside his Tittenhurst Park home as an homage to their luck.
 John Lennon also had the Maxi's steering wheel removed and hung up in the house's billiards room.
-When Lennon and Ono finally left the UK for the United States, Lennon sold Tittenhurst to friend and former bandmate Ringo Starr who had the Maxi scrapped.
+When Lennon and Ono left the UK for the United States, Lennon sold Tittenhurst to friend and former bandmate Ringo Starr who had the Maxi scrapped.
 In October 2016, James Walshe, the deputy editor of Practical Classics car magazine retraced Lennon's journey in his 1969 Maxi.
 The feature later received a top award as 'Best Feature' at the 2017 Bauer Awards.

-In 1972, a married couple escaped the Soviet quarter of Berlin at Checkpoint Charlie in the back of a Maxi.
+In 1972, a married couple escaped East Berlin at Checkpoint Charlie in the back of a Maxi.
 Once over into the western sector, the British Royal Military Police and the West German Polizei were so surprised that two people could fit into a Maxi's boot, that it was then taken up by Leyland West Germany and re-created in a television advert shown across West Germany, Switzerland and Austria.